eddietejeda/eddietejeda.com/index.md

 layout: page
 ---

 Hi, I'm Eddie.
-I build Data Platforms and Platform Engineering teams.
+I build Data Platform and Platform Engineering teams.
 Previously, I co-founded Civic Insight, a data analytics company.
 That company was acquired, and I led the integration of the products and Data Platform.
 I am now Senior Director of Engineering at ThoughtSpot Inc., where I lead the integration of our Infrastructure, Data Platform, AI, and Data Science teams.

 I like to analyze complex systems and am passionate about modernizing and evolving organizations.
 I’ve worked extensively on open-source and open-data standards for cities and the government.